-- (b) If the President (or if a Deputy President is chair of the Council, then the Deputy President) is absent from any meeting of the Council, the deputy chair (Deputy Chair) of the Council appointed under 9.3 of this Charter, will chair the meeting but if they are also not present, the Councillors may appoint another of their number to chair the meeting under Article 61(a) of the Constitution. - (c) The President (or if a Deputy President is chair of the Council, then the Deputy President) can be asked to leave at any time under Article 61(q) of the Constitution and must do so immediately.
+- (b) If the President is absent from any meeting of the Council, the deputy chair (Deputy Chair) of the Council will chair the meeting but if they are also not present, the Councillors may appoint another of their number to chair the meeting under Article 61(a) of the Constitution. - (c) The President can be asked to leave at any time under Article 61(q) of the Constitution and must do so immediately.